Visit London on public transport

 The Routemaster bus

 The famous and beloved Routemaster Bus deserves a mention.
 This is the most popular bus of all in central London and the one that many visitors associate with London.
 These red double decker buses have an open back end and a conductor.
-They disappeared completely for a while in London, but due to huge public support have made a very welcome re-appearance, re-vamped and designed especially for use in the centre.
+They disappeared completely for a while in London, but due to public demand have made a very welcome re-appearance, re-vamped and designed especially for use in the centre.
 There are two stair-cases inside and the back is open.
 Take care when getting off the bus: make sure it is completely stationary and be aware of cyclists, pedestrians and motor-bikes around you, as well as traffic.
 Conductors do not collect or check fares anymore, they are there to ensure passenger safety when getting on and off.
 During off peak times, there may not be a conductor on the bus and the driver will control the opening and closing of the doors.

 Some Londoners travel this way as part of their commute to work each day to beat the traffic and it can be a fast and frequent way to get around.
 For the visitor and tourist river buses may be used more for the pleasure of being on the river and seeing the many familiar sights along the way than as a mode of London transport, but this can be a useful way to get around.
 Thames Clipper website.